 In the case of Australian Competitive Grant Funding, the Commonwealth funds indirect research costs through the Sustainable Research Excellence and Research Infrastructure Block Grant Schemes.
 In these cases, University Service Charges are not permitted.

 Exemptions are granted in exceptional circumstances only.
 An exemption application needs the support of the Dean/Director.
-In addition, research projects require the endorsement of the Director of the Office of Research and Innovation.
+In addition, research projects require the endorsement of the Director of Research Services.
 Once an exemption is granted, the income will not attract the charge.
 In certain cases, your school or centre may exempt the 5% which funds the school indirect costs.
 For guidelines, please refer to your Finance Team.

 Please download the Guidelines for Calculating USC document.